FRI-Computational-Materials/haptic-device/SHAKING.md

 ### ITEMS FOR TESTING

 1. Damping
-  A) Damp forces: FAIL
+  A) Damp forces: IN PROGRESS
-  B) Damp acceleration: FAIL
+  B) Damp acceleration: SEE A)
-  C) Damp velocity: FAIL
+  C) Damp velocity: IN PROGRESS
   D) Damp change in position: FAIL

 2. Change Haptic Movement
-  A) Increase stiffness: FAIL
+  A) Increase stiffness: NOT YET TESTED
-  B) Reduce movement of device due to forces: FAIL
+  B) Reduce movement of device due to forces: NOT YET TESTED

 3. Prevent Rapid Oscillations
   IDEAS: